sangamithrra/Breast-cancer-classification-using-intel-Oneapi/README.md

 The accuracy using KNeighborsClassifier is 95.104895.

 The oneAPI reduced the overall runtime and GPU usage significantly compared to normal platforms.
-All the models haven been optimised and execution time have been reduced by using Intel oneAPI.
+All the models haven been optimised and execution time have been reduced by using Intel oneAPI.The execution time was reduced 26 times compared to other platform.

 ![homepage](https://user-images.githubusercontent.com/113981140/235285238-921c7030-9916-47c0-bd43-2dad3b0ccd79.png)